protesilaos/my-website/_pages/emacs/emacs.md

 ## Pulsar

-This is a small package that temporarily highlights the current line after a given function is invoked.
-The affected functions are defined in the user option `pulsar-pulse-functions`.
-What Pulsar does is set up an advice so that those functions run a hook after they are called.
-The pulse effect is added there (`pulsar-after-function-hook`).
+This is a small package that temporarily highlights the current line or region after a given function is invoked.
+Several user options control the exact behaviour.
+[Watch the original demo](https://protesilaos.com/codelog/2022-03-14-emacs-pulsar-demo/).

 + Package name (GNU ELPA): `pulsar`
 + Official manual: <https://protesilaos.com/emacs/pulsar>